This article forms part of Eurostat’s methodology manual on territorial typologies.

 NUTS level 3 regions with a surface area of less than 500 km² are identified and their population-weighted centroid point is calculated; this is the mean centre point for the region (sometimes referred to as the centre of gravity) that may be found by taking the arithmetic mean of each coordinate or geocoded reference for point-based population grid data (a more in-depth explanation of the population grid is provided in the introductory chapter).

-The next step is to calculate the distance between the centroid of the small NUTS level 3 region and the centroid of the nearest neighbouring region.
-In the case that two small NUTS level 3 regions are adjacent to each other, this process may need to be repeated in order to add more neighbours.
-The following two cases may be identified:
+The next step is to identify the nearest neighbouring region by calculating the distances between the centroid of the small NUTS level 3 region and the centroids of the neighbouring regions.
+In the case that 2 small NUTS level 3 regions are adjacent to each other, this process may need to be repeated in order to add more neighbours until a surface area of 500 km² has been reached.
+The following 2 cases may be identified.

-• if the small regions have different urban-rural classes, then they are considered (together) as an ad-hoc NUTS region.
-A new calculation is made to determine the share of the total population living in urban clusters for the ad-hoc NUTS region.
+- If the small regions have different urban-rural classes, then they are considered (together) as an ad hoc NUTS region.
+A new calculation is made to determine the share of the total population living in urban clusters for the ad hoc NUTS region.
 If this gives a different result compared with the initial class for the small NUTS region then the class for the small NUTS region is adjusted.
-Note the ad-hoc NUTS region is not used for any other purpose and is broken-up as soon as any adjustments have been made for small regions; as a result, the final outcome is a classification that maintains a full list of NUTS level 3 regions.
+Note the ad hoc NUTS region isn’t used for any other purpose and is broken-up as soon as any adjustments have been made for small regions; as a result, the final outcome is a classification that maintains a full list of NUTS level 3 regions.

 Adjusting for the presence of main cities

-The second adjustment that is made to the urban-rural typology is in relation to main cities.
-Population gird figures from the latest census (reference year 2011) are used to determine if any adjustment needs to be made based on the following rules:
+The other adjustment that is made to the urban-rural typology is in relation to main cities.
+Population grid figures from the latest census period (reference year 2021) are used to determine if any adjustment needs to be made based on the following rules

 Links to other spatial concepts/typologies